December 16, 2017

 Such close games would never be conceded under a hybrid format.

-The final three minutes of all 75 sampled NBA 4th quarter/overtime periods included eight clock reviews/errors/malfunctions, including:
+The final three minutes of all 75 sampled NBA 4th quarter/overtime periods included six clock reviews/errors/malfunctions, including:

 - October 17 Rockets at Warriors: ruled that Warriors’ Kevin Durant buzzer-beater attempt – which had initially been ruled good – was released after time expired; MAJOR buzzerkill!)